 Gap 1: Waiting for a table

-Long wait times for tables can turn customers away or be uncomfortable experiences.
-Some people may even argue that restaurants make you wait for a table unnecessarily to give the perception of exclusivity and popularity.
-However, the number of staff or available seating is what often dictates the flow of the restaurant.
+Long wait times for tables can turn customers away or make them uncomfortable.
+Some may even argue that restaurants make you wait for a table unnecessarily in order to create the illusion of exclusivity and popularity.
+However, the number of employees or available seating frequently dictates the restaurant’s flow.

-If waiting can’t be helped, look to create more pleasant experiences during this time.
-A welcoming seating area, with access to WiFi/entertainment and free appetizers or drinks can help make the wait more enjoyable.
-Another strategy is to inform customers of the estimated wait time to give them a greater sense of control over the situation and reduce their uncertainty.
-For example, some digital tools, such as the NoWait App, show customers a restaurant’s wait time before arrival at the restaurant.
-They can then plan accordingly to avoid this inconvenience.
+If waiting is unavoidable, try to make the experience more enjoyable.
+A comfortable waiting area with WiFi/entertainment and complimentary appetisers or drinks can help make the wait more enjoyable.
+Another strategy is to inform customers of the estimated wait time in order to give them a sense of control and reduce their uncertainty.

 Gap 2: Waiting to order

-While it is appropriate to give customers a chance to look at the menu and decide their order, it is not ideal if they feel like they are being ignored or the wait staff is too busy to attend to them.
-Some restaurants solve this problem by using bells or buzzers for customers to press in order to notify wait staff that they are ready to order.
-Another solution is to allow customers to order through tablets at the table.
-Ensuring all staff are trained in customer service as well as taking drink orders first can also help create a more seamless experience.
+While it is appropriate to allow customers to peruse the menu and choose their order, it is not ideal if they feel ignored or that the wait staff is too busy to attend to them.
+Some restaurants address this issue by having customers press bells or buzzers to alert wait staff that they are ready to order.
+Another option is to allow customers to order at the table using tablets.
+Having all staff trained in customer service and taking drink orders first can also contribute to a more seamless experience.

 Gap 3: Waiting for order arrival

-Allowing some space between ordering and food arrival is acceptable and builds anticipation.
-And after all, patrons chose a slower restaurant experience instead of a fast-food one.
-Too much time, however, will irritate hungry customers.
-While the time required to cook food is often unavoidable, this gap can be broken up by offering appetizers and options for entertainment at the table as well as providing a pleasant restaurant atmosphere and decor to enjoy.
+Allowing some time between ordering and receiving food is acceptable and creates anticipation.
+After all, customers preferred a slower restaurant experience over a fast-food one.
+Too much time, on the other hand, will irritate hungry customers.
+While cooking time is often unavoidable, this gap can be bridged by providing appetisers and options for entertainment at the table, as well as a pleasant restaurant atmosphere and decor to enjoy.